jeanljh/Cy-NavCal/README.md

-# Cy-NavCal
+Example of automating test for different types of calendar navigation with Cypress

-cypress - different types of calendar navigation
+It's integrated with GitHub Actions to trigger parallel testing via Cypress Dashboard